 An interdisciplinary, 24-semesterhour Certificate in Gerontology may be earned by graduate students who wish to study the biological, psychological, sociological, and policy-related aspects of aging and the economic, health, and social concerns of older people.
 Students enrolled in the certificate program may simultaneously pursue a major in an academic unit offering a graduate degree or may enter the program as nondegree graduate students.
 The Certificate in Gerontology provides a broad academic foundation for students who wish to apply the knowledge and skills acquired in their major to a variety of aging-related pursuits.
-For further details of this program, see the Graduate Catalog.
+For more information, see the Graduate Catalog.

-For information on the undergraduate minor in Gerontology, see page 21, "Adult Development and Aging."
+For information on the undergraduate minor in Gerontology, see pages 96-97, "Adult Development and Aging."